HighOutputVentures/experiments/004/README.md

 **Topics learned**

 - acquiring discord bot tokens
-- create servers using discord API
+- create servers using Discord API
-- create channels using discord API
+- create channels using Discord API
-- create roles using discord API
+- create roles using Discord API
-- create private channels using discord API
+- create private channels using Discord API
 - setting discord permissions on channels
-- add guild members with roles using discord API
+- add guild members with roles using Discord API
-- removing roles of a guild member using discord API
+- remove roles of a guild member using Discord API
-- getting discord user information on discord API using discord user tokens
+- getting user information using discord user tokens
-- retrieve guild list on discord API using discord user tokens
+- retrieve guild list using discord user tokens
-- retrieve channel list on discord API using discord bot tokens
+- retrieve channel list using discord bot tokens
-- add roles to channel using discord API
+- add roles to channel using Discord API
-- acquiring discord user tokens using discord oauth2 authorization code grant
+- acquiring user tokens using Discord OAuth2 authorization code grant
 - discord role hierarchy on servers
 - fetch transactions of NFT collection smart contract using Etherscan API
-- acquiring google access token using google oauth2
+- acquiring access token using Google OAuth2
-- retrieve token information using google API
+- retrieve token information using Google API
 - running worker service in the background using async-group

 **Topics to learn on Week 1**

 - acquiring discord bot tokens
-- create servers using discord API
+- create servers using Discord API
-- create channels using discord API
+- create channels using Discord API
-- create roles using discord API
+- create roles using Discord API
-- create private channels using discord API
+- create private channels using Discord API
 - setting discord permissions on channels
-- getting discord user information on discord API using discord user tokens
+- getting user information using discord user tokens
-- acquiring discord user tokens using discord oauth2 authorization code grant
+- acquiring user tokens using Discord OAuth2 authorization code grant
-- retrieve guild list on discord API using discord user tokens
+- retrieve guild list using discord user tokens
-- add roles to channel using discord API
+- add roles to channel using Discord API
 - fetch transactions of NFT collection smart contract using Etherscan API

 **Challenges**

-- assigning roles to discord channels using discord API
+- assigning roles to channels using Discord API
 - increase ownership table update speed
 - auto-retry of update worker service when fetching of the transaction fails